 The next paragraphs require the reader to know some information about John Heartfield’s grandson.

 John J Heartfield received his degree in the production of digital media from New York University.
-Professor Heartfield taught more than twenty-five courses in digital media and programming at schools such as Tisch School of the Arts, New York University.
-Since 1995, he enjoyed a successful career designing and displaying media, including great works of art, on the Internet.
+Professor Heartfield taught over twenty-five courses in digital media and programming at schools such as Tisch School of the Arts, New York University.

-When he began constructing the first John Heartfield Archive website, John J Heartfield decided the time had had come to put away past differences with the Heartfield Archiv, Akademie Der Künste in Berlin.
+When he began constructing the first John Heartfield Archive website, John J Heartfield decided it was the time to put away past differences with the Heartfield Archiv, Akademie Der Künste, Berlin.
 He began exchanging pleasant and productive emails with high-level members of the Heartfield Archive.
-He believed the Internet archive and the Heartfield Archive in Berlin had a great deal to offer each other.
+He believed the Internet archive and the Heartfield Archiv, Berlin, had a great deal to offer each other.
 He felt it was in the interest of all to increase John Heartfield’s recognition and renown.

-In April, 2014, John Heartfield’s grandson wrote to Wolfgang Trautwein, the director of Heartfield Archiv, Akademie Der Künste.
+In April 2014, John Heartfield’s grandson wrote to Wolfgang Trautwein, the director of Heartfield Archiv, Akademie Der Künste.
 He asked him for photographs of his grandfather’s art.
-Many Heartfield pieces have not been seen in public since John Heartfield’s death in 1968.
-On March 12, 2014, Dr. Wolfgang Trautwin categorically refused his request.
+The public has not seen much of John Heartfield original art since John Heartfield’s death in 1968.
+On March 12, 2014, Dr. Wolfgang Trautwin categorically refused his request for photographs or scans.

 This is a direct quote from the email response Dr. Wolfgang Trautwein addressed to “Dear John Heartfield.”
 Please think about the letter from the 16-year-old quoted above as you read Walter Trautwein’s letter about providing images for display online in The Official John Heartfield Exhibition.